Period between 01 March 2022 and 30 April 2022, inclusively.

-Elba Island LNG exported five cargoes amounting to 0.29mmt in August and September, broadly steady in volume terms compared to the 0.30mmt of the June-July period.
-Notably, only one of these August-September shipments has gone to the Pacific to date – India’s Mundra terminal – whilst three cargoes went to Spain.
-In addition, one cargo still had to declare its destination at the time of writing but was likely headed for Chile.
-Elba Island’s capacity utilisation, therefore, stood at 70pct for the August-September period.
+Elba Island LNG produced flat out and exported a total of six cargoes amounting to 0.45mmt in March and April, up 7pct in volume terms from the 0.42mmt of the March-April period.
+Notably, only one of these shipments went to the Pacific whilst the remaining five cargoes went to Europe.
+Elba Island’s capacity utilisation, therefore, stood at 108pct for the report period compared to 101pct during the previous report period.

-Exports from Cameron LNG saw period-on-period growth.
-The plant shipped 2.12mmt in August-September, up by 0.21mmt (11pct) from the 1.91mmt recorded during the previous period of June-July and thus considerably higher than the 0.49mmt seen during the same period last year.
-Cameron LNG thereby operated at an average utilisation of 94pct over the report period.
-At the time of writing, the plant was loading a cargo onto the Meridian Spirit.
+Exports from Cameron LNG saw negative period-on-period growth.
+The plant shipped 2.47mmt in March-April, down by 0.20mmt (-7pct) from the 2.67mmt recorded during the previous period of January-February.
+Cameron LNG thereby operated at an average utilisation of 110pct during the report period, down 9pp from January-February.
+At the time of writing, the plant was not in the process of loading a cargo.

 Cove Point LNG

 Cove Point LNG saw exports decrease by 0.08mmt (-8pct) in March-April from 1.04mmt during January-February.
 In March-April, the plant nevertheless maintained output at nameplate capacity.
 Utilisation in March-April averaged 100pct, down 9pp from 109pct during the previous period.